-The various parties and military organizations in the Yishuv (the Jewish community in Eretz Israel during the British Mandate of Palestine) differed in their views on the ways to achieve the Zionist goal of statehood,
+The various resistance organizations of the Yishuv (the Jewish community in Eretz Israel during the British Mandate of Palestine) differed in their views on the ways to achieve the Zionist goal of statehood,

 (“The Organization for Aliya Bet”), known generally as Ha’Mossad (“The Organization”), with a charter to handle all aspects of Aliya Bet operations.